Penn's Thomas becomes first transgender woman to win NCAAs

 Thomas also is the top seed in the 200 freestyle Friday and is the 10th seed in the 100 freestyle Saturday.

-Thomas has followed NCAA and Ivy League rules since she began her transition in 2019 by starting hormone replacement therapy.
+Thomas is a former male swimmer for Penn.
+She has followed NCAA and Ivy League rules since she began her transition in 2019 by starting hormone replacement therapy.

 The inclusion of the transgender swimmer created controversy, even within the sport.
 There were fewer than 10 protesters outside the Georgia Tech facility, and some carried banners which read “Save Women’s Sports” in the stands.